-The Board of Governors shall promote a culture of integrity at the University through its own actions, its interaction with senior executives and external parties, and through selection and review of the President.
+The Board shall promote a culture of integrity at the University through its own actions, its interaction with senior executives and external parties, and through the selection and review of the President.

 Each Governor shall act in the highest ethical manner and with integrity in all professional dealings.

 In keeping with the University’s commitment to the highest standards of ethics, integrity and responsible stewardship, the Code of Conduct and Conflict of Interest Guidelines for the Board of Governors defines the standards of conduct expected of Governors, including with respect to conflicts of interest.